 Illustration: Some of us may recall that the Human Genome Project already claimed to have mapped the entire set of human genes in 2000.
 In light of the sudden and perplexing revision in the estimated number of these genes from 100,000-140,000 down to 26,000-40,000 (a reduction of around 70%!), we must remain unsure what that signifies.
 In any event, we will still not understand what all the genes do, or how they work together.
-Still less do we understand the part played by other ‘junk’ DNA in each chromosome.
+The parts played by other ‘junk’ DNA in each chromosome are still subject to speculation.
 But we have already been disputing for decades about the moral legitimacy of ‘germline therapy’ for heritable diseases.3 That argument became practical when scientists investigating HIV infection wanted authorisation to do germline therapy.
 The issue at stake here was not whether they could do it, but whether they should be allowed to do it.
 That is an ethical, not a scientific (or technical) question.
 But crucially, whichever decision is made by whatever authority might be deemed appropriate (say political or judicial authority), the outcome is an ethical decision on what is permissible and not a scientific one.

 When, earlier in the last century, Einstein agonised over the way his very abstruse science could be applied in practical terms through nuclear technology, the connection between science and ethics, with the latter having to deal with applications of the former (through technology), emerged in sharp relief.
 But we also saw the nature of ethics or moral values as being not about truths of the universe, but rather about the choices which these truths may leave open to us.
 It becomes quite natural that far from squeezing out philosophy (including ethics and morality) as some have imagined, science gives it far more to do.